 At times, the best lessons in life come about through going through them firsthand; yet the wisdom we are able to glean from those who have traveled a comparable route before us is priceless.
-If you’re providing care for a loved one with dementia and becoming a bit overwhelmed in this uncharted territory, the suggestions below might help:
+If you’re a dementia caregiver and becoming a bit overwhelmed in this uncharted territory, the suggestions below might help:

 - A brief break could make a big difference.
 If your senior loved one is struggling with difficult feelings, such as fear or anger, it’s best to pause whatever activity or task she is engaged in, and allow the opportunity for a break.
 Modify the situation by moving into a different area or outside if weather allows, play some favorite music, take a look at a scrapbook, or point out different birds and flowers.
 When peace is restored, you should try the task once again, in many cases with far better outcomes.

 - Stop rationalizing.
 Trying to prove a point or win a quarrel is hardly ever successful when talking with a person with Alzheimer’s.
 Remind yourself that the person’s brain functioning is modified, and as long as no harm will be done, allow the senior loved one to maintain her own personal reality.

 - Overcome denial.
 Although it may be human nature to want to deny that there’s a problem, recognizing indications of dementia and seeking medical assistance as soon as possible is needed to get the medical care and treatment necessary.

 - Check medications.
 The side effects of various medicines have the ability to cause additional confusion and cognitive difficulties.
 Build a thorough list of all medications (including over-the-counter ones) and evaluate with the senior’s physician to confirm that the benefits exceed any undesirable effects.